juan-gamero-salinas/rsm-thermal-daylight-optimization/README.md

 # rsm-thermal-daylight-optimization

-This repository provides supplementary materials to reproduce the results outlined in the research preprint, **Response Surface Methodology coupled with desirability functions for multi-objective optimization: minimizing indoor overheating hours and maximizing useful daylight illuminance** (currently under review).
+This repository provides supplementary materials to reproduce the results outlined in the research article, **Response Surface Methodology using desirability functions for multiobjective optimization to minimize indoor overheating hours and maximize useful daylight illuminance**, published in Scientific Reports (DOI: https://doi.org/10.1038/s41598-025-96376-x)

 All code used in this study is provided as R Markdown and R script files within the repository.